srivardhanjalan/animals/README.md

 ```

 ## Model Training Steps
 1. Go to Google Colab to train the model.
-This Step will create Notebook: https://huggingface.co/spaces/srivardhanjalan/dog-cat-classifier/blob/main/dogs_cats_classifier_model.ipynb
+This Step will create Notebook: [dogs_cats_classifier_model.ipynb](https://huggingface.co/spaces/srivardhanjalan/dog-cat-classifier/blob/main/dogs_cats_classifier_model.ipynb)
 2. Export & Download the Model in the above Notebook after training is done.
-This Step will generate the file: https://huggingface.co/spaces/srivardhanjalan/dog-cat-classifier/blob/main/dog-cat-classifier-model.pkl
+This Step will generate the file: [dog-cat-classifier-model.pkl](https://huggingface.co/spaces/srivardhanjalan/dog-cat-classifier/blob/main/dog-cat-classifier-model.pkl)
 3. Launch Jupyter Notebook Locally
 4. Create a Notebook to use the Trained Model above.
-This Step will create Notebook: https://huggingface.co/spaces/srivardhanjalan/dog-cat-classifier/blob/main/dogs-cats-classifier-app.ipynb
+This Step will create Notebook: [dogs-cats-classifier-app.ipynb](https://huggingface.co/spaces/srivardhanjalan/dog-cat-classifier/blob/main/dogs-cats-classifier-app.ipynb)
 5. Add `#|export` to each cell the will be part of the final Huggingface App.
 6. Use `nbdev` to export the App
 ```
 import nbdev
 nbdev.export.nb_export('dogs-cats-classifier-app.ipynb', 'app')
 ```
+7. The above step will generate a `app.py` file with the code in the cell marked with `#|export` in the Notebook from Step 4.
-7. Create a Huggingface Space for the App, and push the code to the Huggingface Git Repo.
+8. Create a Huggingface Space for the App, and push the code to the Huggingface Git Repo.
 Do not forget to include the `requirements.txt` file.
-8. Test the App on Huggingface.
+9. Test the App on Huggingface.
-9. Use the Gradio API link, at the bottom of the Huggingface App Page to get the Python/Javacript/Curl Documenttaion to access the Model via API
+10. Use the Gradio API link, at the bottom of the Huggingface App Page to get the Python/Javacript/Curl Documenttaion to access the Model via API
-10. Use Github Pages to invoke the Gradio API, and access the model hosted on Huggingface.
+11. Add a new Page in the Github Repo, with the HTML and Javascript needed to invoke the Gradio API, and access the model hosted on Huggingface.
-11. Checkin all the code.
+12. Ensure Github Pages shows the new Page.
-12. Done!
+13. Done!

 ## Dog & Cat Classifier
 ### Huggingface Model & App Repo